Tubelight Movie Review: This Salman Film Offers You Lots Of 'Yakeen' But Fails To Move Your Hearts!

 Verdict

 There's a dialogue in the film which goes like- "Yakeen ek tubelight ki tarah hota hai...der se jalta hai...lekin jab jalta hai, toh full light kar deta hai."
-The same holds true for Salman Khan's Eid release Tubelight.
-It takes its own sweet time to flicker but then barely lasts to shine bright!
+Unfortunately, this doesn't hold true for Salman Khan's Eid release.
+Tubelight takes its own sweet time to flicker, but then barely lasts to shine bright.